-First, we sort the numbers in the array in increasing order.
-After this, we iterate through the array using two pointers that begin at both ends of the array.
-The left pointer begins from the first element and moves one step forward on each turn.
-The right pointer begins from the last element and always moves backward until the sum of the range defined by the pointers is at most x.
+To solve the problem, we first sort the numbers in the array in increasing order.
+After that, we iterate through the array using two pointers initially located at both ends of the array.
+The left pointer begins at the first element and moves one step forward on each turn.
+The right pointer begins at the last element and always moves backward until the sum of the subarray is at most x.
 If the sum is exactly x, we have found a solution.

-For example, consider the following array when our task is to find two elements whose sum is x = 12:
+For example, consider the following array with target sum x = 12: